prakash200514/City-Management-System/README.md

 | Role | Email | Password |
 | :--- | :--- | :--- |
 | **Super Admin** | `admin@smartcity.com` | `admin123` |

+*Note: For other roles (Dept Admin, Field Worker, Citizen), you can create them via the Super Admin dashboard or use the Registration page.*